Home » Food Information » Freezer Burnt Shrimp: Can You Eat Them, And What Are The Common Signs?

 To remove the vein from a shrimp, make a shallow cut along its back.
 Rinse the shrimp and pat dry with paper towels.

-Put the baking sheet in the freezer for an hour or two, until the shrimp are completely frozen.
+Put the baking sheet in the freezer for an hour or two until the shrimp are completely frozen.

 After the shrimp are frozen solid, transfer them to a freezer-safe container or bag.
 To avoid freezer burn, ensure you don’t trap any air in the container or bag.

-To do this, use a vacuum sealer, or simply press down on the bag with your hands to squeeze out the air.
+To do this, use a vacuum sealer or simply press down on the bag with your hands to squeeze out the air.

-Label the bag with the date and contents, and store in the freezer for up to three months.
+Label the bag with the date and contents, and store it in the freezer for up to three months.

-Buy High Quality Shrimp To Help Avoid Freezer Burn
+Buy High-Quality Shrimp To Help Avoid Freezer Burn

-Buying high quality shrimp will help reduce the risk of freezer burn.
+I would also recommend buying high-quality shrimp, as this will help reduce the risk of freezer burn.

-The best place to buy high quality shrimp is from a local seafood market or fishmonger.
+The best place to buy high-quality shrimp is from a local seafood market or fishmonger.
 They will have access to the freshest, best-quality shrimp.

 Additionally, you can purchase fresh, frozen shrimp online from reputable suppliers, such as Vital Choice or Sea to Table.